MetaMask/metamask-docs/wallet/reference/multichain-api.md

 ### `wallet_sessionChanged`

-Notifies the dapp of updates to the active session's authorization scopes.
+Notifies the dapp of updates to the active connection's authorization scopes.
 This method is defined in [CAIP-311](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-311.md).

 :::note